 SystemD’s implementation of resolved works well enough if you don’t have a lab or internal DNS servers like I have.
 I have found that it is easiest to manage DNS on Ubuntu if you disable resolved entirely.
-This post will walk you through the process.
+This post will show you how to turn off systemd-resolved.

 Run the following commands to disable the resolved service:

-# systemctl disable systemd-logind # systemctl stop systemd-logind
+# systemctl disable systemd-resolved # systemctl stop systemd-resolved

 Remove the symlinked resolv.conf file